n-arms/f5-run-file/README.md

 └── bin
     └── a.out
 ```
-To set up a launch.json that compiels main.cpp and main.h into a.out, and then runs it you would do:
+To set up a launch.json that compiles main.cpp into a.out, and then runs it you would do:
 ```
 {
   "commands": [